fujamabob/bitburner/doc/ns-notes.md

 flags(schema) 	Parse command line flags.

-formatNumber(n, fractionalDigits, suffixStart, isInteger) 	Format a number. formatPercent(n, fractionalDigits, suffixStart) 	Format a number as a percentage. formatRam(n, fractionalDigits) 	Format a number as an amount of ram. tFormat(milliseconds, milliPrecision) 	Format time to a readable string. sprintf(format, args) 	Format a string. vsprintf(format, args) 	Format a string with an array of arguments.

 getFunctionRamCost(name) 	Get the ram cost of a netscript function. getScriptLogs(fn, host, args) 	Get all the logs of a script.